This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the roux: Sprinkle the flour onto the vegetable mixture, stir to coat, and cook for 3 to 4 minutes.
+- Make the roux: Sprinkle 2 tablespoons all-purpose flour onto the vegetable mixture, stir to coat, and cook for 3 to 4 minutes.

-• Add sauce ingredients: Stir in the tomatoes; cook until tomato juice begins to brown on the bottom of the pan, about 3 minutes.
-Whisk chicken broth into the vegetable mixture, stirring until smooth.
-Add the bay leaf.
+- Add sauce ingredients: Stir in 1/2 cup diced tomatoes; cook until tomato juice begins to brown on the bottom of the pan, about 3 minutes.
+Whisk 2 cups chicken stock into the vegetable mixture, stirring until smooth.
+Add the 1 bay leaf.
 Bring to a simmer and cook until slightly thickened and reduced to a gravy consistency, 3 to 5 minutes.
-Stir in the Worcestershire sauce and hot sauce.
+Stir in the 1/2 teaspoon Worcestershire sauce and 1 dash of hot sauce.

-• Warm seafood: Stir crawfish (or langostino) into etouffee sauce.
+- Warm seafood: Stir 12 ounces cooked crawfish (or langostino) into étouffée sauce.
 Since the seafood is already cooked, cook it in the sauce just until it is heated through.
 Remove the pan from heat and taste.
-Season with salt, to taste.
+Season with 1/2 teaspoon salt, to taste.
 Remove bay leaf before serving.

-• Serve over white rice and garnish with green onions.
+- Serve over cooked medium or long grain white rice and garnish with 1/4 cup sliced green onions.

 Notes